nithinsai-dev/habit-tracker/README.md

 # Habit Tracker 🔥

 A full-stack habit tracking app built with the MERN stack.
-Track your daily habits, build streaks, and stay consistent — with each user having their own private habit list.
+Track your daily habits, build streaks, and stay consistent — with each user having their own private habit list.You can track ad see Your consistency visually in github contribution grid style.

 ## Features